-As required by section 5:25c of the Dutch Financial Supervision Act (Wet op het financieel toezicht) we state that according to the best of our knowledge:
+As required by section 5:25d of the Dutch Financial Supervision Act (Wet op het financieel toezicht) we state that according to the best of our knowledge:

-- The financial statements present a true and fair view of the assets, the liabilities, the financial position and the result of Flow Traders N.V. and the companies included in the consolidation; and - The interim financial statements provide a true and fair view of the position as at 30 June 2016 and the state of affairs during the first six months of 2016 of Flow Traders N.V. and its affiliated companies, whose data have been included in its financial statements, and that the interim financial statements describe the essential risks faced by Flow Traders N.V.
+- the interim financial statements present a true and fair view of the assets, the liabilities, the financial position and profit or loss of Flow Traders N.V. and the companies included in the consolidation; and - the interim financial statements provide a true and fair view of the information required pursuant to article 5:25d paragraph 8 and 9 of the Dutch Financial Supervision Act (Wet op het financieel toezicht).